ahawkins/harness/README.md

 ### StatsD

 Harness does **not** configure StatsD for you.
-It uses the StatsD class undercovers.
+It uses the StatsD class under the covers.
 If you've already configured that in your own way, great.
 If not, you can use the configuration proxy as described below.

 ```ruby